Social Media for Writers: Which Platforms You Need to be on, Based on What You Write - The Writer's Cookbook

 Do you specialise in a particular topic?
 Why not create a tutorial on said topic?

-Creating tutorials establishes you as an expert on a particular topic.
+Creating tutorials establishes you as an expert on a topic.
 This then helps to increase your audience’s trust and faith in you.
-The more you increase this, the more likely they are to share your content to their friends and family.
+The more you increase this, the more likely they are to share your content with their friends and family.

 Out of all of the social media sites, LinkedIn is the best for networking.
 It’s aimed at people who want to improve their professional skills and network with people in the same industry.